 Every organization is different.
-Develop CSF that influence the success of your business.
+Develop CSFs that influence the success of your business.

 3. Develop Measures and Metrics to Track CSF Data

-Once critical success factors are identified, there need to be measurements put in place to monitor and track progress.
+Once critical success factors are identified, measurements must be put in place to monitor and track progress.

 This can be done through a reporting process that is used to collect specified data and share information with senior leaders.